Skip to Main Content Go to Sitemap

 Come to Career Night to meet and network with current and SickKids Research Institute individuals who work in a variety of science careers.
 Learn about what they do, how they got there, and how they balance their work and home lives.

 The SickKids First Nations, Métis, and Inuit Summer Studentship provides a full 15-week full-time summer student stipend (approximately $9,000) to three incoming SickKids summer students who are First Nations, Métis or Inuit.
+The deadline for students to apply is February 27, 2026.

 Apply on SlideRoom